 During this time, he was an intern at Deutsche Bahn AG in a train dispatch automation project and a working student as a software project engineer at IVU Traffic Technologies AG.
 Additionally, he spent a semester abroad at the Royal Institute of Technology in Stockholm to study management and traffic modelling.
 In his Master's thesis, he analyzed the effect of blockchain disruptions on the operation of smart contracts.
 After finishing his degree, he joined KLU as a Research Associate in November 2018.

-Thomas' work at KLU is focused on the HANSEBLOC project and research on Blockchain technology in Logistics and Supply Chain.
-This includes both the technology in general and its application in the sector.
+Thomas' work at KLU is focused on Blockchain technology in Logistics and Supply Chain.
+In particular, he works on the ChainLog and HANSEBLOC projects.
+This includes the technology in general, its application in the sector and the relevance for SMEs.
 Beyond Blockchain, Thomas also researches the applications of zero-knowledge proofs in supply chain management.

 |2018-2019||Research Associate at Kühne Logistics University, Hamburg, Germany|